-- 6.1.4.1 To reinforce the urban form of Markham's communities, particularly new neighbourhoods and mixed-use neighbourhoods, and intensification areas, by providing attractive, well-designed streetscapes. - 6.1.4.2 To design streetscapes that support the functional requirements of streets and blocks and create a suitable interface and compatibility with the use, height and density of abutting development by promoting: - a) activity on the street, where appropriate; - b) pedestrian comfort and safety; - c) pedestrian and cycling amenities; - d) street planting and landscaping; and - d) traffic calming and on-street parking where required. - To design streetscapes that help characterize Markham communities, including existing heritage conservation districts, and create a sense of identity through the treatment of architectural features, forms, massing, scale, site layout, orientation, landscaping, lighting and signage. - To develop streetscape design guidelines for the design and layout of streetscape elements to provide guidance on the treatment of street furnishings, signage and utilities to ensure: - a) a consistent and coordinated approach to selection and placement of
+- To reinforce the urban form of Markham's communities, particularly new neighbourhoods and mixed-use neighbourhoods, and intensification areas, by providing attractive, well-designed streetscapes. - To design streetscapes that complement the functional requirements of streets and blocks and address the interface and compatibility of: - a) height and density; - b) traffic calming and on-street parking; and - c) residential and non-residential uses. - 6.1.4.3 To design streetscapes that help characterize Markham communities and create a sense of identity through the treatment of architectural features, forms, massing, scale, site layout, orientation, landscaping, lighting and signage. - 6.1.4.4 To develop a streetscape manual for the design and layout of streetscape elements to provide guidance on the treatment of street furnishings, signage and utilities to ensure: - a) a consistent and coordinated approach to selection and placement of street furnishings within boulevards and a style that is complementary to the architectural style that characterizes a specific Markham neighbourhood or community; - signage is designed to minimize visual clutter and is integrated into the landscape and built form to achieve an appropriate scale, mass, and height relationship; and - c) utilities are located and relocated underground and, where this is not practical, utilities are to be designed and clustered to minimize visual clutter and physical obstruction.

-- street furnishings within boulevards and a style that is complementary to the architectural style that characterizes a specific Markham neighbourhood or community; - signage is designed to minimize visual clutter and is integrated into the landscape and built form to achieve an appropriate scale, mass, and height relationship; and - utilities are located and relocated underground and, where this is not practical, utilities are to be designed and clustered to minimize visual clutter and physical obstruction. - To update and implement procedures for tree preservation and planting to ensure: - a) the preservation and placement of trees and significant vegetation are accommodated on public and private lands; and - the requirements for placement and optimal growing conditions for street trees are addressed including use of sustainable materials and practices to: - i. reduce maintenance and life-cycle costs; - ii. provide opportunities for irrigation through storm water retention and infiltration; and - iii. ensure soil quality and increase soil volumes and minimize soil compaction in boulevards to provide maximum growing conditions. - 6.1.4.6 To require design guidance for streetscape elements, as a component of a required secondary plan, precinct plan and/or comprehensive block plan, or where considered appropriate, to demonstrate how the design and layout of the streetscape will be in accordance with all the policies of Section 6.1.4 of this Plan.
+- To update and implement the Trees for Tomorrow tree preservation and planting manual to ensure: - a) the preservation and placement of trees and significant vegetation are accommodated on public and private lands; and - b) the requirements for placement and optimal growing conditions for street trees are addressed including use of sustainable materials and practices to: - i. reduce maintenance and life-cycle costs; - ii. provide opportunities for irrigation through storm water retention and infiltration; and - iii. increase soil volumes and minimize soil compaction in boulevards to provide maximum growing conditions. - 6.1.4.6 To require a master streetscape plan, as a component of a required secondary plan, precinct plan and/or comprehensive block plan, or where considered appropriate, to demonstrate how the design and layout of the streetscape will be in accordance with all the policies of Section 6.1.4 of this Plan.